ganelson/inform/resources/Documentation/Writing with Inform.md

 The phrase `... to the nearest ...` rounds off the given time, just as it sounds; as we'll see later, it can actually round off any arithmetic values, not just times.
 For instance, `9:58 PM to the nearest ten minutes` is 10:00 PM.

+Note that `ten minutes` here is also a value, and it's a value of a kind called `time period`, which is not quite the same as `time`.
+A `time period` can be positive or negative, and can be enormous: `360 hours 12 minutes` is a valid `time period` constant.

 In talking about lengths of time, rather than times of day, it's useful to have these:

 > phrase: {ph_durationmins} (number) minutes ... time